bryonymoody/PolyChron/docs/userguide/index.md

 $ polychron --help
 ```

-There are 4 main sections when using PolyChron.
+Once launched, there are there are 4 main sections when using PolyChron.

 ```mermaid
 graph LR